cataclysmbnteam/Cataclysm-BN/doc/MAGIC.md

 Thus, a `multiply` value of -0.8 is -80%, and a `multiply` of 2.5 is +250%.

+When multiple enchantments (e.g. one from an item and one from a bionic) modify the same value, their bonuses are added together before being applied.

+Since there's no limit on number of enchantments the character can have at a time, the final calculated values have hardcoded bounds to prevent unintended behavior.

 #### IDs of modifiable values

 ##### STRENGTH